fluxoid-org/CyclismoProject/README.md

 If compiling from android studio, set the `project byte code version` to `1.7` in:

 `File -> Other Settings -> Default Settings -> Compiler:Java Compiler`

+###Android studio has missing dependency on JTurbo after initial import###

+temporarily delete `Cyclismo/libs/JTurbo/settings.gradle`, reimport the the project, and then restore `Cyclismo/libs/JTurbo/settings.gradle`

+See: [this bug](https://code.google.com/p/android/issues/detail?id=52962) for more info